 Though CTS can get on your nerves (quite literally), you can manage it effectively if you do your research correctly.
 And to help you with that, here’s everything you need to know about the syndrome.1

-The Carpal tunnel is a tunnel in the wrist area between the ligaments and bones.
+The carpal tunnel is a tunnel in the wrist area between the ligaments and bones.
 It consists of a narrow passageway towards the side of the palm through which the median nerve runs.
 If the median nerve, which runs from the neck through the shoulders to the fingers, gets compressed inside the carpal tunnel, it results in carpal tunnel syndrome.

 - Being Overweight or Obese – Women who are overweight during pregnancy are diagnosed with carpal tunnel syndrome more frequently.
-Hence, it is vital to keep your weight in check and get as much exercise as possible.
+Hence, it is vital to keep your weight in check and get as much exercise during pregnancy as possible.

 - Diabetes or Hypertension – Diabetes and hypertension during pregnancy can lead to swelling and fluid retention – conditions that further give rise to the syndrome.
 So, be conscious of what you’re putting in your body and try relaxation therapies to release stress.

 - Past Pregnancies – Relaxin, the hormone which expands the cervix and pelvis for childbirth, may be present in higher amounts during subsequent pregnancies.
 And this can cause carpal tunnel inflammation.

 Symptoms of Carpal Tunnel During Pregnancy

 Here are some common symptoms that you may experience if you have carpal tunnel syndrome: